 Specifications for the onshore 010 are shown below.

-The 010 also has the distinction of being Vulcan’s smallest offshore hammer.
-Originally designed for Fluor, it was never popular, as it was too small for virtually all offshore work.
-Below is a general arrangement and the specifications for the 010 offshore hammer.
+It remained for Fluor to purchase in 1970 the first “true” offshore 010 hammer with the male jaws and outside cables.
+That 010 also has the distinction of being Vulcan’s smallest offshore hammer.
+By that time it was too small for virtually any offshore work.
+Below is a general arrangement and the specifications for this hammer.

 Like the 06, the 010 has two ram configurations: the short (steel) ram and the long (iron) ram.
 The latter was also adapted to the 510.
 Below are two general arrangements for the 010 with the long ram and cables, which was the final configuration Vulcan produced.